Placenote/docs/docs/unity/tutorials/extending-a-map.md

 However, we now need a SaveMap button to re-save the map that is being extended.
 SaveMap can be called in the exact same way as before.
 Placenote will save the extended map as a new map and return a fresh map ID from the server.

 !!! question "Coding Challenge"
     Try modifying the SaveAndLoadAMap example app to extend maps after loading and re-save them.
 You will need to make the `StartSession(true)` change, as well as make the Save Map button visible upon localization.
-If you have any doubts, feel free to [ask us a question on slack](https://placenote.com/slack).
+If you have any doubts, feel free to <a href="https://placenote.com/slack" target="_blank">ask us a question on slack</a>.